Bernardo-MG/library-maven-archetype/src/site/markdown/tests.md

 Reports are generated on the Maven Site for both unit and integration tests, and this is done by the Surefire and Failsafe plugins, the same ones which take care of running the tests.

 A coverage report, created with [JaCoCo][jacoco], is also generated.
+This will show the coverage data for both unit and integration tests combined.

 ## Logging